jjsmall009/dsa-work-and-notes/02-linked-lists/linked-notes.md

 ## Linked List Problems

-### > Detecting Cycles
+### > Detecting Cycles (Cycles.java)

 There are a few common ways to detect a loop in a linked list.

-- **Hash table** - Traverse through the list and put each element into a hash table.
+* **Hash table** - Traverse through the list and put each element into a hash table.
 If you get to an elemenet that's already in table then you have a cycle.
-- **Two pointers** - Use two pointers, one fast and one slow.
+* **Two pointers** - Use two pointers, one fast and one slow.
 If the fast one is ever at the same node as the slow one then you have a cycle.

 ### > Removing duplicates

 Use a hash set/map/etc. to store the values of nodes in the list.
 If you encounter a node that is already in the table then delete that node and move on.

-### > Reverse a Linked List
+### > Reverse a Linked List (Reverse.java)

+An in place, no frills reversal is pretty straightfoward.
+All you need to do is reverse the direction of each pointer in the list?
+How to accomplish that?

+* Maintain three pointers for the previous, current, and next nodes.
+* Step through the list and set `current.next` to `previous`and then increment to the next nodes.

+Doing it iteratively and in-place takes `O(n)` time (since we traverse the entire list) and `O(1)` extra space.

 ### > Check if a list is a palindrome